Choosing your CPA subjects can be tricky, and at KnowledgeEquity we often get asked:

-‘what order should I do my CPA subjects in?’ and ‘what CPA subject electives should I choose?’, so we hope this helps.
+‘What order should I do my CPA subjects in?’ and

-Most candidates start the CPA Program with the Ethics & Governance subject as this provides a good background to the profession and the professional, ethical and governance issues facing the professional accountant.
+Most people start the CPA Program with Ethics & Governance as this provides a good background to the profession and the professional, ethical and governance issues facing the professional accountant.
 However, many are unsure on what CPA subjects to do next.

-For instance if you intend to pursue a career in Public Practice, then in addition to the core subjects, the selection of elective subjects is almost ready made for you in that Advanced Audit and Assurance and Advanced Taxation would be the best fit.
-If you are more interested in working inside a business and performing a broader range of tasks, you will focus more closely on managerial type subjects such as Contemporary Business Issues.
+For instance if you intend to pursue a career in Public Practice, then in addition to the core subjects, the selection of elective subjects is almost ready made for you in that Advanced Audit and Assurance and Australia Taxation – Advanced would be the best fit.

 CPA subjects order and combination